soupi/learn-haskell-blog-generator/src/09-documentation.md

 ```

 We can see that we did not document the `HsBlog.Convert` at all, and we are missing
-documentation for the module header, the `convert` function and the `convertStructure` function.
+documentation for the module header, the `convert` function, and the `convertStructure` function.

 On the other hand, it seems that we do currently have some documentation written for the `HsBlog.Directory`
 module!
-We'll see why, but first - try to generate haddocks, see the module hierarchy, browse around
+We'll see why, but first - try to generate haddocks, visit the module hierarchy, browse around
 the different modules, follow the links of the types, imagine what this API reference could look like,
 and let's see how we can improve it.